ali-raheem/game_of_life/README.md

 # Conway's Game of Life

 A simple Arduino sketch for Conway's Game of Life.
+Uses my [Conway library](https://github.com/ali-raheem/conway).

 The goal was to be somewhat light on memory using a bitfield.